 As you can see this is a lot thinner compared to my homemade bloody mary mix.

-I made the recipe just enough for two large micheladas, but feel free to make a huge batch of this and keep it in the fridge until needed.
+I made the recipe just enough for three or four large micheladas, but feel free to make a huge batch of this and keep it in the fridge until needed.

 Who doesn’t love a good salted rim on a cocktail?
-For this Michelada recipe I like to mix some Old Bay and celery salt in with my kosher salt for a rim salt mix.
+For this Michelada recipe I like to mix some Old Bay, chili powder, and celery salt in with my kosher salt for a rim salt mix.

 Just rub a lime along the rim of your glass and dip it in the salt!